 Let's explore 5 Tips to Prevent and Treat Maskne

-First, let me state that if you have severe acne, or if your skin irritation symptoms persist after trying these recommendations, be sure to follow up with your dermatologist or healthcare provider.
-These tips ae not meant to be replace or override what your dermatologist or healthcare provider have advised.
+First, let me state that if you have severe acne or if your skin irritation symptoms persist after trying these recommendations, be sure to follow up with your dermatologist or healthcare provider.
+These tips are not meant to replace or override what your dermatologist or healthcare provider has advised.

 Do NOT use the cleansers found in the hospital.
 They are not PH balanced and will strip your skin of the good stuff.
 Prepare a SELF-CARE BAG (see below) and take some products to work with you.
 Most important is packing a GENTLE cleanser.

 BE GENTLE WHILE WASHING.
 Use the splashing of water to rinse instead of cloth if your skin is irritated.
 The rubbing of cloth will only make it worse.
 Let the cleanser do the work.